Sif0-Dyas/PersonalProjects/Anonynote/README.md

-A simple anonymous note wall.
+A simple anonymous note wall optimized for both mobile and dektop view

 This is my first deployed project!